simbricks/simbricks/doc/user/orchestration.rst

 Link Latency and Synchronization Period
 ***************************************

-Most of the pre-defined simulators in :mod:`simbricks.orchestration.simulators` provide an attribute for tuning link latencies and the synchronization period.
+Most of the pre-defined simulators in :mod-orchestration:`simulators.py` provide an attribute for tuning link latencies and the synchronization period.
 Both are configured in nanoseconds and apply to the message flow from the configured simulator to connected ones.

 Some simulators have interfaces for different link types, for example, NIC simulators based on :class:`~simbricks.orchestration.simulators.NICSim` have a